This is my story

 The Early Years

 Finland.
 Jakobstad.
 1969.
-This is where I was born and grew up.
-Jakobstad is a small city, pop.
-19.500 on the Western coast of Finland.
-This part of the world has a short summer, usually, greenery emerges at the end of May and snow usually covers the ground to some extent from October to April.
-Summer days typically occur with temps above +20 only in July and beginning of August.
-Winters are cold and dark, with only one or two hours of daylight in December and January, and the sea is frozen over from December to April.
-In spite of what you might think, this region has a lot of entrepreneurs and a great variety of small businesses as well as large factories.
+That’s where I was born and raised.
+Jakobstad is a small city—population 19,500—on the western coast of Finland.
+The region is marked by a short summer, where greenery typically emerges by late May and snow often lingers from October through April.
+Summer days with temperatures above +20°C usually occur only in July and early August.
+Winters are cold and dark, with just one or two hours of daylight in December and January, and the sea remains frozen from December to April.

-Maybe I was around 12 years when I for some reason decided I wanted to study and learn business management.
-The motivation was to have my own business later on in life.
-As early as at the age of 13 I started self-study by reading at the local library.
-This was well before there was any internet, circa 1982.
+I was around 12 years old when, for reasons I still can’t fully explain, I decided I wanted to study business management.
+My goal was clear—to run my own business someday.
+By age 13, I had already begun self-study at the local library.
+This was around 1982—long before the internet was a thing.

 Mobirise